lineality/Online_Voting_Using_One_Time_Pads/README.md

 - that a voting-area can afford a large staff to manage the election
 - that there are institutions for safe and secure elections

-Step 1: (Voter-Setup: During online registration time period) Before the election ends: A voter registers for the vote-over-a-network (with One-Time-Pad) (online voting) process.
+Step 1: (Voter-Setup: During online registration time period [over-a-network / online]) Before the election ends: A voter registers for the vote-over-a-network (with One-Time-Pad) (online voting) process.
 This may be done entirely online for most-practical voting, or other elements may be added.
 (Note: setup questions for entirely online vote: How list of voters is selected or checked.
 Voter identification online...
 In theory the same online system as for current voter-registration may be used and considered sufficient.)